Clova Bay Permanent forest

 Start Date - 1993

 The permanent forest of Clova Bay is located in the beautiful Marlborough Sounds.
-The forest is mainly indigenous with small pockets of introduced tree species totalling 194 hectares registered under the Permanent Forest Sink Initiative (PFSI).
+The forest is mainly indigenous, with small pockets of introduced tree species registered in the ETS Permanent Forestry.

 The owners aim to restore indigenous flora and fauna to the property, a restoration supported by neighbouring remnants of historic forest.

-When the land was acquired by the current owners, restoration began with active pest control and planting of the remaining bare areas relying on the owner’s funding.
+When the current owners acquired the land, restoration began with active pest control and planting of the remaining bare areas, which relied on the owner’s funding.